IwailerI/aphoteka_scraper/README.md

 # Setup
 Create 2 files in the root of the repository:
 - `secrets/token.secret`: should contain discord bot api key
-- `sercrest/chats.secret`: should contain discord channel ids, one on each line

-Each channel in `chats.secret` will be notified by the bot, whose token is provided in `token.secret`.

-Currently 2 dexcom products are hard-coded into the main file.
+- `sercrest/root_user.secret`: should contain singular telegram username: root user, you will set up all of the settings from that account

+# Configuration
+Start messaging the bot.
+It will have a lot of commands.
+Here is a partial
+breakdown:

+- add / remove / list users - only users in this list will be able to interact with the bot.
+Root user is always in this list
+- add / remove / list (possible service) channels - there are 2 types of channels:
+notification and service.
+Notification channels only get product updates, service channels only get error logs and so on.
+- add / remove / list products: each product consists of a unique name and a url, only added products will be tracked
+- start / stop notifications: manage notifications or temporarily disable them
+- set interval: change how often aphoteka is queried
+- check now: ignore interval and check now
+- force update: ignore interval, check now and notify regardless of result

 # Implementation
-Program creates 2 files on each run: both in `~/.config/aphoteka_scraper` on linux and `%LocalAppData%/aphoteka_scraper` on windows.
+Bot has a 2 main files for permanens: `config.gob` and `manifest.gob`, both encoded using [GOB](https://pkg.go.dev/encoding/gob).
+They are located in `~/.config/aphoteka_scraper` on linux and `%LocalAppData%/aphoteka_scraper` on windows.
+`config.gob` contains all settings that were configured.
-`last_run.txt` contains some info about the last run in human readable format, `manifest.gob` contains the last manifest serialized using [GOV](https://pkg.go.dev/encoding/gob).
+`manifest.gob` contains the last manifest fetched.

 - `package manifest` declares the manifest type.
-- `package permanence` implements simple logging as well as manifest file IO.
+- `package permanence` implements manifest file IO.
 - `package scraper` implements actual scraping from the aphoteka website.
 - `package secrets` embeds sensitive data.
 I was too lazy to setup proper .env.
-- `package telegram` implements message sending via telegram.
+- `package telegram` implements message sending via telegram and the interactive server.

-And everything is driven from `main.go`.

-# Options
-By default, bot will notify channels only when products are available.
-This can be overridden if `--force-notify` is provided as first command line argument.